 Classic Simple Strawberry Jam

-Whether your grew your own strawberries or bought them at the store (on sale is even better), this jam recipe is something you’ll want to keep for later.
+Whether you grew your own strawberries or grabbed a few cartons from the store (on sale is even better), this is the kind of jam recipe you will want to save and make again.

 fresh strawberries